DeveloperManisha/CMPE-266/README.md

     ]}

 This indicates the URI of the dataset that Quicksight needs to access.<br>
-* Once done, a new analysis is created in Quicksight by choosing corresponding columns and formatting the visuals to obtain the required charts.<br>
+* Once done, a new analysis is created in Quicksight by choosing corresponding columns and formatting the visuals to obtain the required charts.

 ### Config settings for ML module
 * Create S3 bucket sentiment-review-* to upload new review<br>